The Museum of Czech Literature

 Havlickovo namesti 18, 580 01 Havlickuv Brod

-The gallery was founded on 1.1.
-1965 and within the networks of regional galleries being built, it was assigned a focus, in this case on modern Czech book illustration, drawing and graphics.
-The specialization was selected with traditional exhibition activities at the East Bohemian publishing house and followed up on art competitions by organizing interesting events on the occasion of the National Festivals of Humor and Satire.
+Designed to specialize in modern Czech book illustration, drawing and graphics within the networks of regional galleries being built that time, the Gallery opened towards 1 January 1965 to perform traditional exhibition activities at the East Bohemian Publishing House.
+It followed up art competitions by organizing interesting events on the occasion of the National Festivals of Humor and Satire.

 Moravian Library in Brno